-3.1.
+2.1.
 Key management personnel

-Key management personnel of OSAPC include the Premier, Chief Executive and the two members of the Executive team, who have responsibility for the strategic direction and management of OSAPC.
+Key management personnel of the OSAPC include the Premier, Chief Executive and the Executive team, who have responsibility for the strategic direction and management of the OSAPC.

-Total compensation for key management personnel was \$0.712 million (2019: \$0.403 million).
+Total compensation for key management personnel was \$0.403 million in 2018-19.

-The compensation disclosed in this note excludes salaries and other benefits received by the Premier and Ministers.
+The compensation disclosed in this note excludes salaries and other benefits the Premier and Ministers receive.
 The Premier's and Ministers' remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account (via the Department of Treasury and Finance) under section 6 of the Parliamentary Remuneration Act 1990.